There's Plenty of Room at the Bottom: Conception

 Feynman considered some ramifications of a general ability to manipulate matter on an atomic scale.
 He was particularly interested in the possibilities of denser computer circuitry and microscopes that could see things much smaller than is possible with scanning electron microscopes.
-These ideas were later realized by the use of the scanning tunneling microscope, the atomic force microscope and other examples of scanning probe microscopy and storage systems such as Millipede, created by researchers at IBM.
+These ideas were later realized by the use of the scanning tunneling microscope, the atomic force microscope and other examples of scanning probe microscopy and storage systems such as Millipede.

 Feynman also suggested that it should be possible, in principle, to make nanoscale machines that "arrange the atoms the way we want" and do chemical synthesis by mechanical manipulation.

 He also presented the possibility of "swallowing the doctor", an idea that he credited in the essay to his friend and graduate student Albert Hibbs.
 This concept involved building a tiny, swallowable surgical robot.

-As a thought experiment, he proposed developing a set of one-quarter-scale manipulator hands slaved to the operator's hands to build one-quarter scale machine tools analogous to those found in any machine shop.
+As a thought experiment, he proposed developing a set of one-quarter-scale manipulator hands controlled by the hands of a human operator, to build one-quarter scale machine tools analogous to those found in any machine shop.
 This set of small tools would then be used by the small hands to build and operate ten sets of one-sixteenth-scale hands and tools, and so forth, culminating in perhaps a billion tiny factories to achieve massively parallel operations.
 He uses the analogy of a pantograph as a way of scaling down items.
 This idea was anticipated in part, down to the microscale, by science fiction author Robert A. Heinlein in his 1942 story Waldo.

 As the sizes got smaller, one would have to redesign tools because the relative strength of various forces would change.
 Gravity would become less important, and Van der Waals forces such as surface tension would become more important.
 Feynman mentioned these scaling issues during his talk.
 Nobody has yet attempted to implement this thought experiment; some types of biological enzymes and enzyme complexes (especially ribosomes) function chemically in a way close to Feynman's vision.
 Feynman also mentioned in his lecture that it might be better eventually to use glass or plastic because their greater uniformity would avoid problems in the very small scale (metals and crystals are separated into domains where the lattice structure prevails).
 This could be a good reason to make machines and electronics out of glass and plastic.
 At present, there are electronic components made of both materials.
 In glass, there are optical fiber cables that carry and amplify light.
 In plastic, field effect transistors are being made with polymers, such as polythiophene that becomes an electrical conductor when oxidized.